Back to all blogs

 Understanding the Thyroid "Thermostat"

-To understand how to test thyroid hormone levels, it helps to visualise the thyroid gland as a heater and the brain as a thermostat.
+To understand how to test thyroid levels, it helps to visualise the thyroid gland as a heater and the brain as a thermostat.
 Located in the front of your neck, this butterfly-shaped gland produces hormones that tell your cells how much energy to use.

 The "thermostat" is your pituitary gland, located at the base of your brain.
 It monitors the level of thyroid hormones in your blood.
 If it senses that levels are too low, it releases Thyroid Stimulating Hormone (TSH).
 This is essentially the brain shouting at the thyroid to "turn up the heat."
 If thyroid hormone levels are high, the pituitary slows down its TSH production, telling the thyroid to "cool off."